 Carry On is the story of Simon Snow, a “Chosen One” with a temper, and his final year at a magical school.
 If that sounds familiar, you’re not imagining things.
 Simon was originally introduced to readers through fan fiction about a fictional book within another of Rowell’s books (Fangirl), and it was meant to be a Harry Potter-esque story.
 If that last sentence didn’t make sense to you, it’s fine: You don’t need to have read anything previously to ‘get’ Simon’s story.
 It’ll feel familiar no matter what because it is a loving send-up of some of fantasy’s well-worn tropes.

 As mentioned above, Simon is back at his magical boarding school for his final year.
-He expects life as normal (or as normal as his life gets): foiling his roommate Baz’s evil plots, proving that his roommate Baz is a vampire, and figuring out what the next threat to his life from the Big Bad in his world will be.
+He expects life as normal (or as normal as his life gets): foiling his roommate Baz’s evil plots, proving that Baz is a vampire, and figuring out what the next threat to his life from the Big Bad in his world will be.
 Then Baz has to go and spoil it by not showing up (the nerve!).
 Life goes on, but Simon just can’t let Baz’s mysterious disappearance go.
 Add in ghosts, not-dealing with his girlfriend-who-probably-cheated-on-him-with-Baz, and magical deadspots of increasing size, and you have a recipe for angst and apocalypse.

 So those are the bare bones of the plot.
 What’s the book like?
 It’s delightful and yet predictable.
 How does that work?
 Good points: it’s well-written, it’s funny, it’s meta, and it’s told from multiple perspectives, which adds a thin slice of mystery to some events which might otherwise be completely unsurprising.
 As I said, though, it’s not particularly surprising or groundbreaking, though now that I write that I don’t think I can name a young adult fantasy novel with gay boys and a happy-ish ending.* So maybe it IS groundbreaking?!
 Let me know in the comments if there are titles I’ve overlooked.
 When I say it’s predictable, I mean that I knew what was coming around every corner before it arrived, but that doesn’t mean I didn’t still enjoy it.